arackaf/mongo-graphql-starter/README.md

 This adds a new `authors` array to the Book type, which are read from the authors collection, by `_id`, based on the values in a book's `authorIds` array.
 Note that `authorIds` must either be a `StringArrayType`, or `MongoIdArrayType`.

-If you have a foreign key that does **not** point to the target table's `_id`, then you can specify a `keyField` above, to specify what the foreign key matches against.
+If you have a foreign key that does **not** point to the target table's `_id`, then you can specify a `keyField`, for what the foreign key matches against.

-ie

 ```javascript
 relationshipHelpers.projectIds(Book, "authorsByName", {